lucianoayres/ollama-tool-support-demo/README.md

 2. **Set Up the Project Using Make**

-   The project uses a `Makefile` to manage the virtual environment and dependencies.
-Use the provided Make commands to set up and run the project.
+   The project utilizes a `Makefile` to manage the virtual environment and dependencies.
+Execute the following command to install all necessary components:

    ```bash
    make install